10 Best Wall Paint Colors for the Home Interior

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Chantilly Lace, Benjamin Moore

 We’ve seen white walls take over the design world these last few years, and the classic color is not going anywhere anytime soon.
 But, finding the right white wall paint colors can be surprisingly difficult.
 Some shades look blue or yellow in certain lighting.
 If you want a true white that isn’t too stark yet just the right amount of crisp, try Chantilly Lace by Benjamin Moore.

-Your search for the perfect light gray is over.
+Your search for the perfect light gray paint is over.
 Passive by Sherwin-Williams is a great neutral gray with cool undertones.
 It’s great for any decor style but works best if your home’s color palette includes cool colors like blues and greens rather than warm reds and yellows.
-Should you paint the trim or wall first?
-Find the answer to all your paint questions here!

 Salamander, Benjamin Moore

-If dark and moody is more your style, you need Salamander by Benjamin Moore; a deep, rich green that is almost black.
+If dark and moody is more your style, you need Salamander by Benjamin Moore; a deep, rich green paint that is almost black.
 Try it on an accent wall to add interest to a space, or take the plunge and paint every wall to create a dark oasis.
-Painting doesn’t have to take all day.
-Check out these tips on how to paint a room fast.

 Pale Cherry Blossom, Benjamin Moore

 Ever thought about painting your living room pink?
 Don’t worry, we’re not talking bubble gum pink.
 Imagine a pale, dusty, blush pink.
 It’s more exciting than the go-to neutrals, but still subtle enough that you won’t get sick of it.
 Still skeptical?
 Roll on a couple coats of Benjamin Moore’s Pale Cherry Blossom; trust us, you won’t regret it.